Zidan Abu Maali

-Zidan Abu Maali (زيدان أبو معالي) (died September 1627; or Muley Zidan) was the embattled Saadi Sultan of Morocco from 1603 to 1627.
+Zidan Abu Maali (or Muley Zidan; زيدان أبو المعالي; died September 1627) was the embattled Saadi sultan of Morocco from 1603 to 1627.
 He was the son and heir of Ahmad al-Mansur by his wife Lalla Aisha bint Abu Bakkar, a lady of the Chebanate tribe.

-He ruled only over the southern half of the country after his brother Mohammed esh Sheikh el Mamun took the northern half and a rebel from Tafilalt, Ahmed ibn Abi Mahalli, marched on Marrakesh claiming to be the Mahdi.
+He ruled only over the southern half of the country after his brother, Mohammed esh Sheikh el Mamun, took the northern half and a rebel from Tafilalt, Ahmed ibn Abi Mahalli, marched on Marrakesh claiming to be the Mahdi.
 This led Muley Zidan to be encircled in Safi amid other failed military campaigns against the rebellious north.
-These events were exacerbated by a context of chaos that ensued amid a plague pandemic which left a third of the country dead.
+These events were exacerbated by a context of chaos that ensued amid a pandemic of bubonic plague, which left a third of the country dead.
+Spanish privateers seized Zidan's manuscripts while they were in transit off the coast of Morocco.
+They brought them to El Escorial, where the Zaydani Library still maintains them.

-His reign saw the end of the Anglo-Spanish war (with the 1604 Treaty of London)—which broke the Anglo-Dutch axis that Morocco was relying upon as a means of protection from Spain, and so caused the Spanish navy to resume devastating raids on the Moroccan coast—and the rebellion of one of his provincial governors who established his own independent state of the Republic of Salé between Azemmour and Salé.
+His reign saw the end of the Anglo-Spanish war with the Treaty of London 1604, which broke the Anglo-Dutch axis that Morocco was relying upon as a means of protection from Spain.
+This permitted the Spanish navy to resume devastating raids on the Moroccan coast and to incite a rebellion by one of his provincial governors, who established the independent Republic of Salé between Azemmour and Salé.

 Civil war

-During the reign of Zidan, after the death of Sultan Ahmed al-Mansur in 1603, Morocco fell into a state of anarchy with the latter's sons fighting for the throne.
+During the reign of Zidan, after the death of Sultan Ahmad al-Mansur in 1603, Morocco fell into a state of anarchy with the latter's sons fighting for the throne.
 Zidan lost much of his authority to warring factions and insubordinate local governors.
 Morocco was in a state of civil war with the uprising of warlords such as Ahmed ibn Abi Mahalli in the South and Sidi al-Ayachi in the North taking territories from Zidan.
 Sidi especially was held in high regard among local warriors, he controlled many thousands of men to fight for him.
-Moreover, he openly showed his dissatisfaction against Zidan, whom he pretended to serve.
+Moreover, he openly showed his dissatisfaction with Zidan, whom he pretended to serve.

-These uprisings were triggered by Mohammed esh Sheikh el Mamun conceding Larache to the Spanish in 1610, but they also seized the opportunity to capture al-Ma'mura.
+These uprisings were triggered by Mohammed esh Sheikh el Mamun conceding Larache to the Spanish Empire in 1610, but they also seized the opportunity to capture al-Ma'mura (now Mehdya, Morocco).
 These events considerably diminished the religious prestige of the Saadians as Defenders of the Faith.
-The hardest blow during Zidan's reign was undoubtedly Ahmed ibn Abi Mahalli's revolt whom after consecutively conquering Tafilalt and Draa reached the capital Marrakesh in 1612 and occupied it, while Zidan was forced to flee.
+The hardest blow during Zidan's reign was undoubtedly Ahmed ibn Abi Mahalli's revolt, who, after conquering Tafilalt and Draa in succession, reached the capital Marrakesh in 1612 and occupied it, while Zidan was forced to flee.